 I've mentioned this to several people lately, so I figured I'd post it here, as well.
 I drive my three-year-old to school most days, on my way to work, and while it's less than a 10-minute commute (for her, anyway), she always seems to enjoy listening to non-specifically-"kid" music in Daddy's car.
 Generally, it's the louder/faster, the better -- I get a lot of requests for "rock music," with disapproving grumbles when I put on something slow or mellow.
-Her favorite CD of late has been Andrew W.K.
+Her favorite CD of late has been Andrew W.K.'s I Get Wet -- and yes, I know how horrible that may sound, but dang it, it's a good CD, and as friend Marc pointed out the other day, in a way it is kid music, really.

 So anyway, I was driving her to school early last week, playing The Killers' Sam's Town on the stereo, when this exchange occurred, pretty much verbatim: